 The Raphaelson & Levine Law Firm has advocated successfully for victims of MTA accidents and injuries involving the New York City Transit system (NYCT).

 The MTA accident lawyers at our firm understand the short statute of limitations and other special considerations in bringing claims against the Metropolitan Transportation Authority (MTA), the Port Authority, or other governmental entities.

-Our MTA accident lawyers represent people seriously injured in mass transit accidents and throughout Manhattan, the Bronx, Brooklyn, Queens, or Staten Island.
-If you or someone you love has been seriously injured in an MTA accident, contact us today for a free consultation.
+If you or someone you know has been seriously injured in an MTA accident, call 212-268-3222 or contact us online for a free lawyer consultation.

 Whatever your situation, a MTA accident lawyer at the personal injury law firm of Raphaelson & Levine is available to help you now.
 Our accident attorneys will investigate your accident to determine who is responsible for your injury case.

 As with all personal injury lawsuits involving public transportation, determining negligence can be the most challenging and time-consuming aspects of the case.